 - Lease Terminations, Evictions: If you or your company serve as a landlord and need to evict a defaulting tenant, call us now.
 Our attorneys are experienced at handling eviction actions and can manage the process for you.
 When litigation is required to protect your property or when your business has been evicted without cause, contact a real estate attorney.

 - Wrongful Foreclosure: Our attorneys have represented homeowners in wrongful foreclosure suits to stop and reverse the foreclosure process.
 Please note that we cannot handle wrongful foreclosure cases on a percentage basis.
 Please contact us to learn about approximate fees.

 At the Michael P. Fleming & Associates law firm, we can help you with the full range of real estate dispute matters.
-Former Harris County Attorney Michael P. Fleming is board certified by the Texas Board of Legal Specialization in Real Estate Law.
+Former Harris County Attorney Michael P. Fleming is a specialist in Real Estate Law.

 If you have a real estate or other civil litigation matter, contact an attorney with the qualifications, experience and reputation you can trust.
 Michael P. Fleming is a Houston civil litigation lawyer with the qualifications and experience you deserve.